Shadyshift/Phonegen/README.md

 # What changed?
 1. Added a fix to the phonegen scan, so it is less likely that it gives a false positive
 2. Added a simple gui to convert.
 Use it with convert -gui, STILL A EXPERIMENT
-3. Shhhhh added a html file so you can send phonenumber files to a discord webhook, STILL A EXPERIMENT! version 1.3
+3. Shhhhh I added a html file so you can send phonenumber files to a discord webhook, STILL A EXPERIMENT! version 1.3

 # License